-Power control/allocation has been a pivotal research direction throughout each generation of networks, since inappropriately allocating power among users will inevitably increase the overall energy consumption whilst inflicting extra interference and hence degrading the overall performance of the networks.
-Again, in NOMA more power is required for users with poor channel conditions and less power for users with better channel conditions, which guarantees fairness among NOMA users.
+Power control/allocation has been a pivotal research direction throughout each generation of networks, since inappropriately allocating power among users will inevitably increase the overall energy consumption while inflicting extra interference and hence degrading the overall performance of the networks.
+Again, in NOMA, more power is required for users with poor channel conditions and less power for users with better channel conditions, which guarantees fairness among NOMA users.

-Numerous valuable contributions have been published on the PA problem in NOMA, which may be divided into two main categories, optimal PA from the perspective of all users and cognitive PA from the perspective of the weak users, which will be detailed in the following two subsections.
+Numerous valuable contributions have been published on the PA problem in NOMA, which may be divided into two main categories, optimal PA from the perspective of all users and cognitive PA from the perspective of the weak users, which will be detailed in Sections V-A1 and V-A2.